September 10, 2024

 Key Principles of the TOC

-The theory of constraints (TOC) is a management approach that directs attention of the management to identifying and actively managing those constraints that are limiating its profits and effectively using its resources.
+The theory of constraints (TOC) is a management approach that directs attention of the management to identifying and actively managing those constraints that are limiting its profits and effectively using its resources.
 The process focuses on the efficiency of bottlenecks that constrain the system as a whole.
 TOC methods increase the firm’s profits by focusing on making materials flow rapid and convert it into sales instead of inventory.

 The chief concept behind the TOC is that the bottlenecks should be given special attention and scheduled to maximize their throughput of services or products while adhering to promised completion dates.